codacy/docs/docs/organizations/managing-security-and-risk.md

 1. Access the **Security and Risk Management configuration** page.

-1. In the Permissions area, use the search field to find the user of interest.
+1. In the Permissions area, use the search field to find the relevant user.

 1. Click **Assign**.<!-- TODO is there a confirmation step here? -->